This tutorial is part of our WordPress installation tutorials, where we show you how to install a WordPress site or blog on your own domain name.

 Note: In the above screenshot example, the prefix “mywpsite_” is automatically assigned by the database creation wizard and “blog” is the database name.
 Your configuration will show a different username prefix based on your domain name.

-Copy the entire prefix_databasename string into a plain text file (i.e. mywpsite_blog in this example).
-You will need this later in the WordPress installation process.
+Copy the entire prefix_databasename string and paste it into a plain text file (i.e. mywpsite_blog in this example).
+You will need this during the WordPress installation process.

 The next step after creating a database name is to create a database user.